StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_03_group_3_report.md

 ## 3. Descriptive statistics (of the clean version)

-**HINT: instead of formatting by hand or AI copy output of respective functions as markdown and copy paste here**

 ### Numeric Columns
 |                    | number of studs      | slope degree         | in stock|
 |--------------------|----------------------|----------------------|-------|